mastodon/documentation/content/en/admin/optional/object-storage.md

 {{< hint style="danger" >}}
 Use caution when using [S3 Block Public Access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html) and turning on the `BlockPublicAcls` option, as uploading objects with ACL `public-read` will fail (403).
 In that configuration you should set `S3_PERMISSION` to `private`.
 {{</ hint >}}

-{{< hint style="info" >}}
-Regardless of the ACL configuration, your S3 bucket must be set up to ensure that all objects are publicly readable but not writable or listable.
-Mastodon itself should also have write access to the bucket.
-This configuration is generally consistent across all S3 providers.
-{{</ hint >}}

 #### `S3_BATCH_DELETE_LIMIT`